i10mm/gpt-arxiv-fetcher/README.md

 # gpt-arxiv-fetcher

 # Overview
 This repository hosts the implementation of a GPT-based system designed to interact with the arXiv API to fetch the latest research papers.
 The project integrates an OpenAPI schema for seamless interaction with arXiv's services.
+This first project is inspired by https://github.com/daveshap weekly_arxiv.

 ## Features
 - **ArXiv API Integration**: Utilizes the OpenAPI 3.0.0 specification to interact with arXiv's API, enabling users to fetch the latest research papers based on specific search criteria.